Serving all people by providing personalized health and wellness through exemplary care, education and research.

-To help you understand what happens when you have cancer, it helps to know how your body works normally.
+Cancer is when cells in the body change and grow out of control.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow and multiply when your body needs them, and die out when your body does not need them.
+Normal cells grow when your body needs them, and die when your body does not need them any longer.

-Cancer is made up of abnormal cells that grow whether they are needed or not.
-Bone cancer is cancer that begins in your bones.
-It is also called primary bone cancer.
+Primary bone cancer is cancer that begins in your bones.
+It is also sometimes just called bone cancer.

-Primary bone cancer is different from secondary, or metastatic, bone cancer, which starts in other parts of the body and later spreads to the bones.
+Primary bone cancer is different from secondary, or metastatic, bone cancer, which starts in another part of the body and later spreads to the bones.
 If the cancer starts somewhere else, it is not called bone cancer.
 Instead, it keeps the name of the organ from which it spread.
 Lung cancer that spreads to the bone is still called lung cancer, for example.
 Many types of cancer can spread to bone.

 Primary bone cancers are called sarcomas.
 Sarcomas can grow from bone, cartilage, fatty tissue, fibrous tissue, muscle, or nerve tissue.

 Chondrosarcoma.
 This is the second most common primary bone cancer.
-This cancer most often occurs in adults ages 50 and older, and it is equally common in men and women.
-The cancer develops in cartilage cells and is most common around the hip and pelvic bones; however, it can occur in any bone and can also affect the ribs.
+This cancer most often occurs in older adults, and it is equally common in men and women.
+The cancer develops in cartilage cells and is most common around the hip bones.
+But it can occur in any bone and can also affect the ribs.